apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**S&P 500 futures slip to start the week: Live updates**
+**Burning Man mass exodus begins after flooding trapped desert revelers**

-You can read more about it [here](https://www.cnbc.com/2023/09/04/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.aljazeera.com/news/2023/9/5/burning-man-mass-exodus-begins-after-flooding-trapped-desert-revelers).

 ## Requirements
 - Python 3.8